On the irreducibility of locally metric connections: The minimal Riemannian cover of a closed Weyl connection

 \begin{ex} Let $(N,g^N)$ be a complete Riemannian manifold and let

-be the {\em metric cone} over $N$ (note that $g_0$ and the product metric $g$ on $M_0\simeq \R\times N$ are conformally related by setting $t=e^s,\ t\in\R^*_+,\ s\in\R$).
+be the {\em Riemannian cone} over $N$ (note that $g_0$ and the product metric $g$ on $M_0\simeq \R\times N$ are conformally related by setting $t=e^s,\ t\in\R^*_+,\ s\in\R$).
 The multiplication by some $\l>1$ on the $\R$-factor is a strict homothety of $g_0$ and an isometry of $g$.
 It generates a group $\G$ acting freely and properly discontinuously on $\mm$.
 The metric $g$ projects to the product metric, also denoted by $g$, on the quotient manifold $M:=\mm/\G\simeq S^1\times N$.
-The Levi-Civita connection $D_0$ of $g_0$ is $\G$-invariant, inducing therefore a closed, non-exact Weyl structure $D$ on $(M,[g])$.
+The Levi-Civita connection $D_0$ of $g_0$ is $\G$-invariant, inducing therefore a closed, non-exact Weyl connection $D$ on $(M,[g])$.
 It is straightforward to check that $(\mm,g_0)$ is the minimal Riemannian cover of $(M,[g],D)$.
-A slightly more general example of Weyl manifold having $(\mm,g_0)$ as minimal Riemannian cover can be constructed by projecting the Levi-Civita connection of $g_0$ onto the {\em mapping torus} of an isometry of $N$ and, more generally, on any compact quotient of $\mm\simeq\R\times N$ by an Abelian group acting by isometries (and preserving the corresponding splitting) of the product metric. \end{ex}
+The theorem of Gallot \cite{gal} about the irreducibility of the Riemannian cone $(\R^*_+\times N, dt^2+t^2g^N)$ is equivalent to the fact that $D$ is either flat or irreducible. \end{ex}

-Metric cones can be equivalently characterized by the existence of a global {\em homothetic gradient flow}, i.e. a complete vector field which is locally a gradient (with respect to a local $D$-parallel metric $g_0$), and acts infinitesimally by homotheties of $g_0$.
-We will exhibit in this section some further properties which the class of cone-like spaces shares with the (much more restricted) class of metric cones.

-The terminology in Definition \ref{cl} is justified by the following result which shows that $(\mm,d)$ can be completed by adding one single point.
+Metric cones can be equivalently characterized by the existence of a global {\em homothetic gradient flow}, {\em i.e.} a complete vector field which is locally a gradient (with respect to a local $D$-parallel metric $g_0$), and acts infinitesimally by homotheties of $g_0$.
+We will exhibit in this section some further properties which the class of cone-like spaces shares with the (much more restricted) class of Riemannian cones.
+The most important such property is that a cone-like space still has an ``apex'', more precisely, it can be completed by adding one point.
+This is exactly the statement of Theorem \ref{t1}, which we will now prove.

-\begin{ath} Let $(\mm,d,\G)$ be a cone-like space.
-Then the metric completion of $(\mm,d)$ is a metric space $\mmm$ such that $\mmm\sm\mm$ is a single point $\o$, called the {\em singularity} of $\mm$. \end{ath}

-\begin{proof} Since every commutator of $\G$ is an isometry of $(\mm,d)$, the hypothesis ensures that $\G$ is Abelian.
+\begin{proof}[Proof of Theorem \ref{t1}] Since every commutator of $\G$ is an isometry of $(\mm,d)$, the hypothesis ensures that $\G$ is Abelian.
 We need to show that $(\mm,d)$ contains at least one non-convergent Cauchy sequence, and that any two such sequences are equivalent.

 Let $f\in\G$ be any element with $\rho(f)<1$.
 For every $x\in\mm$ and $m<n\in\N$ we have

 thus showing that $\{f^n(x)\}$ is a Cauchy sequence.
 If this sequence had a limit $l$ in $\mm$, then $l$ would be a fixed point of $f$, contradicting the fact that $\G$ acts freely.
 Thus $(\mm,d)$ is non-complete.